fastrgv/Asud/README.md

 -----------------------------------------------------------------------------------------------------

-All the techniques above will only solve the simpler puzzles.
+All the techniques above will only solve the moderately difficult puzzles.
-There exists very difficult ones that require advanced methods and insights...
+There exists extreme puzzles that require advanced methods and insights...

 -----------------------------------------------------------------------------------------------------